-A person who has a disability can enter into a An agreement that the law will enforce. if they have ‘capacity’ to do so.
-To have The ability to understand and be held responsible by the law for your actions.
-It also refers to a person’s ability to understand and agree to something, such as to undergo medical treatment.
-Full legal capacity is reached at 18 years of age, when a child becomes an adult. means that the person understands the nature and effect of the contract.
+A person who has a disability can enter into a contract if they have ‘capacity’ to do so.
+To have capacity means that the person understands the nature and effect of the contract.

 For further information, see ‘4 Legal capacity’ in Chapter 7.1: How contract law works.

 A person with a disability, like anyone else in the community, can make a will as long as they have the ‘capacity’ to do so.
 The Wills Act 1958 (Vic) provides two ways for people who have a disability that affects their capacity to have a will.

 1 Individual makes own will

 People can make their own will, provided they understand:

 - what it is (a document saying what is to happen to their property when they die);

 - in general terms, the amount and type of property they have; and